sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

       --cert $X509_USER_PROXY --cacert $X509_USER_PROXY \
       https://webdav.grid.sara.nl:2882/pnfs/grid.sara.nl/data/lsgrid/homer/zap.tar

 .. note:: It is possible that your proxy DN is mapped to another user account than your own CUA user account.
-If you get authentication errors with either username or proxy and not the other, contact us to check the user mapping.
+If you have permission issues with either username or proxy and not the other, contact us to check the user mapping.

 Renaming